 WHITE SHEEP GAMING LLC is video game development company.
 Over the years I've had a number of ideas I've worked on with varying degrees of intensity.
 From composing music, crafting art, contemplating storylines, and programming in Unity- I'm now ready to formally put it all together.
 I've just released Dem Gem Cats using Godot, now available on Android and iOS devices!
 The next planned release will be Choices in the near future, and Mistake following as a spiritual successor.

-Project 1: Website Architecture
+Website Architecture

 I started by creating a Hosted Zone to host the domain.
 This should be thought of as your area to work in for the network.
 If you have a site already you would like to bring over (like I did), take special note of the details portion to view the 4 AWS Name Servers.
 These are effectively your preferred DNS.